barbushin/javascript-errors-notifier/README.md

 ## Installation

-Add [JavaScript Errors Notifier](https://chrome.google.com/webstore/detail/javascript-errors-notifie/jafmfknfnkoekkdocjiaipcnmkklaajd) extension to your Google Chrome, and check [test page](http://php-console.com/js_errors.html) to see how JavaScript errors will be handled in your browser.
+Add [JavaScript Errors Notifier](https://chrome.google.com/webstore/detail/javascript-errors-notifie/jafmfknfnkoekkdocjiaipcnmkklaajd) extension to your Google Chrome, and check the [test page](http://php-console.com/js_errors.html) to see how JavaScript errors will be handled in your browser.

 ## Features